-[See Remote Instruction on page Error!
-Bookmark not defined..]
+[See Remote Instruction on page 82.]

 Texas Virtual School Network (TXVSN) (Secondary Grade Levels)

 The Texas Virtual School Network (TXVSN) has been established by the state as one method of distance learning.
 A student has the option, with certain limitations, to enroll in a course offered through the TXVSN to earn course credit for graduation.